Some mums produce too much breast milk, which comes with its own challenges.

 What's the solution?

-Make sure you're feeding your baby responsively whenever:
+Make sure you're feeding your baby responsively, feeding them whenever:

-- Your baby shows feeding cues or is unsettled (sometimes they just need a little drink from the breast)
+- they show feeding cues or are unsettled (sometimes they just need a little drink from the breast)